Pamela Joan Rogers: Additional offenses

-Rogers was arrested again on April 24, 2006, on the grounds that she had sent text messages, nude photos, and sex videos of herself to the same boy while using her father's cellphone.
+Rogers was arrested again on April 24, 2006, on the grounds that she had sent text messages, nude photos, asked if he would too and sex videos of herself to the same boy while using her father's cellphone.
 She was also charged for communicating with the boy via blogs and a website.
 The judge ordered Rogers to remain in jail until her next court hearing.
 On July 14, 2006, she was sentenced to seven years in prison for violating her probation by sending explicit videos to her former victim and maintaining contact with him via online blogs.
 Rogers asked for mercy and apologized to her family and the teen's family, saying tearfully to the judge, "I have humiliated myself.
 What I did was wrong, I am willing to do anything to rehabilitate myself."
 She asked for local incarceration with therapy.
 Circuit Judge Bart Stanley denied her request saying, "You have done everything except show this court that you wanted to rehabilitate yourself."
 He revoked Rogers's probation and ordered her to serve the rest of a seven-year prison sentence at the Debra K. Johnson Rehabilitation Center.

 Rogers received two additional years of prison time in January 2007, after she pleaded guilty to sending nude photos of herself to the boy.
 She was released in 2012.